Dogger Bank incident: Prelude

 On 20 October, Rozhestvensky received a report from Arcadiy Harting that torpedo boats had been seen leaving Norway.
 He also received an intelligence report from the Russian transport Bakan in the Langeland Belt of "four torpedo-boats which only showed lights on the mizenmast-head so that at a distance, they might be taken for fishing boats".
 He took the report seriously, quickened his coaling and commenced sailing.

 Similar accidents and rumours affected the Russian fleet.
-There was a general fear of attack, with widespread rumours that a fleet of Japanese torpedo boats were stationed off the Danish coast, talk of the Japanese having mined the seas and alleged sightings of Japanese submarines.
+There was a general fear of attack, with widespread rumours that a fleet of Japanese torpedo boats were stationed off the Danish coast, talk of the Japanese having mined the seas, and alleged sightings of Japanese submarines.
 Before the Dogger Bank incident, the nervous Russian fleet had fired on fishermen carrying consular dispatches from Russia to them near the Danish coast.
 No damage was caused because of the Russian fleet's poor gunnery.

 After navigating a non-existent minefield, the Russian fleet sailed into the North Sea.
-The disaster of 21 October began in the evening, when the captain of the supply ship Kamchatka (Камчатка), which was last in the Russian line, took a passing Swedish ship for a Japanese torpedo boat and radioed that he was being attacked.
+The disaster of 21 October began in the evening, when the captain of the supply ship (Камчатка), which was last in the Russian line, took a passing Swedish ship for a Japanese torpedo boat and radioed that he was being attacked.

 Incident

-On 22 October 0:55am, during fog, Rozhestvensky spotted unlit boats.
+On 22 October at 0:55am, during fog, Rozhestvensky spotted unlit boats.
 He ordered a change of direction and the use of searchlights on the ships.
 The Russian warships illuminated the British fishing trawlers with their searchlights.
-Very shortly thereafter Rozhestvensky believed he saw a torpedo boat and ordered the ship open fire.
+Very shortly thereafter Rozhestvensky believed he saw a torpedo boat and ordered the ship to open fire.
 As the trawlers had their nets down, they were unable to flee.
 The British trawler Crane was sunk, and its captain and boatswain were killed.
 Four other trawlers were damaged, and six other fishermen were wounded, one of whom died a few months later.